MarkBind/markbind/docs/userGuide/cliCommands.md

 The caveat is that not building all pages during the initial process, or not rebuilding all affected pages when a file changes, will cause your search results for these pages to be empty or outdated, until you navigate to them to trigger a rebuild.
 </box>

+* `-b`, `--background-build` **[BETA]**<br>
+   If `--one-page` is specified, enhances the single-page serve by building the pages that are not yet built or marked to be rebuilt in the background.

+   You can still play around with the pages during the background build.
+When MarkBind detects changes to the source files, the background build will stop, rebuild the files affected, then resumes the background build with the remaining pages.

 * `-s <file>`, `--site-config <file>`<br>
    Specify the site config file (default: `site.json`)<br>